FREQUENTLY ASKED QUESTIONS

 HOW DO I TAKE CARE OF THE SPOON?

 Regularly clean with warm soapy water and dry with towel is all that is needed.
 On occasion apply some food-safe oil to help preserve the wood.
 Here is a closer look at how to care for a wooden spoon.
 On occasion you may need to sand smooth before applying food-safe oil.
 Never put in a dish washer to clean.

-HAVE YOU MADE ANY CUSTOM SPOONS FOR SPECIAL OCCASIONS?
+Do you make CUSTOM SPOONS FOR SPECIAL OCCASIONS?

 Yes, I do a lot of custom work for weddings, reunions, and business gifts.
 All of my utensils can be engraved and personalized. (some limitations apply)